btomwhitehead/terraform-notes/modules.md

 ## [Module composition](https://developer.hashicorp.com/terraform/language/modules/develop/composition)

-The use of modules transform the configuration from a flat strcture to a heirachal structure as each module has its own set of resources and possibly child modules.
+The use of modules transform the configuration from a flat structure to a hierarchical structure as each module has its own set of resources and possibly child modules.

 In most cases it is strongly recommended to keep the module tree flat,